 - What is most likely causing the symptoms?

 - What are the other possible causes for these symptoms?

 - What kinds of tests do you recommend?

 - What signs or symptoms should I be watching for at home?

-- What signs or symptoms should prompt me to call 911 or emergency medical help?
+- What signs or symptoms should prompt calling 911 or emergency medical help?

-- How soon do you expect my loved one's symptoms to improve?
+- How soon do you expect the symptoms to improve?

 - Do you expect a full recovery?

-- Are there any steps my loved one can take to prevent a recurrence of this problem?
+- Are there any steps to take to prevent a recurrence of this problem?